What is Tennis Elbow?

 Cold therapy – Apply ice packs/frozen peas wrapped in a towel over the painful area for 10 minutes.
 Repeat this 3 to 4 times a day for 3 days.

-Steroid injection – Your doctor may suggest a steroid injection which is helpful in easing pain in the short term.
-These are done in our practice by Drs Haldane and Scott.
+Steroid injection – Your GP/Physiotherapist may suggest a steroid injection which is helpful in easing pain in the short term.

 Surgery – Is rarely indicated and only in longstanding cases will it be considered.
 Surgery has a variable outcome.